Apsu/Mir/README.md

-# QTBot
+# Mir

-Quad T-Bot 3-Axis Parallel 3D Printer
+Mir is a differentially-actuated, fully-parallel, 3-axis 3D printer design.